-- On the closing date, we will deposit into the spread account \$21,558,160.86, which is 2.00% of the aggregate contract value of the receivables as of the cutoff date. - On each payment date, available collections remaining after other more senior payments have been made will be deposited into the spread account to the extent necessary to maintain a specified minimum balance.
+- On the closing date, we will deposit into the spread account \$18,645,734.49, which is not less than 2.00% of the aggregate contract value of the receivables as of the cutoff date. - On each payment date, available collections remaining after other more senior payments have been made will be deposited into the spread account to the extent necessary to maintain a specified minimum balance.